UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 It is recommended that logs are used however the sensitivity of the data logged must also be considered.

-Metrics is also a good way to understand the current state of your API, as developers will be able to track and observe in real time any issues or downtime via alerts that can be set up.
+Metrics are also a good way to understand the current state of your API, as developers will be able to track and observe in real time any issues or downtime via alerts that can be set up.

 There's some useful info on the [GOV.UK GDS guidance](https://www.gov.uk/guidance/gds-api-technical-and-data-standards#operate-your-api).